Drill Presses & Chucks

 Indicating 1

-Indicating the large drill press table.
+Aligning the drill press table.

 Table Work Stop